A whole-body perspective on why your symptoms are communication, not failure.

 Sometimes they’ve been told everything looks fine.

-Either way, there’s often a sense that something important isn’t being explained.
+Either way, there’s often a sense that something important is being overlooked or isn’t being explained.

 They override signals.